-We can care for up to 11 patients at any one time.
+We can care for up to 10 patients at any one time.
 Each private room has warm, homely touches such as comfy chairs, cushions and curtains.
-They all have en-suite facilities and French doors that open to views of our award winning gardens.
-The gardens are fully wheelchair accessible and we can take our beds out into the open if patients wish to feel the sunlight on their faces or hear nature buzzing by.
+They all have ensuite facilities and French doors that open to views of our award-winning gardens.
+The gardens are fully wheelchair accessible, and we can take beds out into the open if patients wish to feel the sunlight on their faces or hear nature buzzing by.
 Our team of specialist doctors, nurses and therapists bring a wealth of skills and knowledge when caring for patients staying at St Cuthbert’s.
 This care is provided 24 hours a day.

 All of our bedrooms have free Wi-Fi, televisions with digital services (you can even log into your own Netflix account if you have one) and you can bring items from home such as photos and keepsakes.
 Meals are individually prepared in our kitchen, sometimes using ingredients from our own allotments.
 We are pet friendly and have welcomed many four legged friends to the Hospice over the years, so we usually have a few pet treats tucked away for these special visitors.

 Our visiting hours are currently affected by coronavirus safety measures.
 You can read the latest guidance here.